top of page

 In these cases, a court may decide that the event is connected closely enough to work to be covered by workers’ compensation, even if it’s a voluntary function.

 Work-related injuries that occur away from the workplace can be complicated, and even a claim that should be approved may be initially denied.
-Determine whether your situation is covered by workers’ compensation by consulting an attorney who understands the workers’ compensation laws in your area.
+Determine whether your situation is covered by workers’ compensation by consulting a personal injury lawyer who understands the workers’ compensation laws in your area.

 bottom of page